-- to advise the President on institutional support and initiatives required to fulfill archival and records management policy;
+- to advise the Penn Libraries or University Archivist on institutional support and initiatives required to fulfill archival and records management policy;

-- to advise the Director on the implementation of this policy; and
+- to advise the University Archivist on the implementation of this policy; and

-- in particular, to resolve substantive issues which may arise regarding access and collections policy and when necessary, to advise the President on the modification of these policies.
+- in particular, to resolve substantive issues which may arise regarding access and collections policy and when necessary, to advise the Penn Libraries or University Archivist on the modification of these policies.

-The Director and staff of the University Archives and Records Center shall actively seek, identify and acquire historically significant materials in the following categories:
+The University Archivist and staff of the University Archives and Records Center shall actively seek, identify and acquire historically significant materials in the following categories:

 - University administrative records, including, but not limited to: correspondence, memoranda, minutes, summary financial records, academic research, curriculum, contracts, reports, subject files, published materials, photographs, and any other material generated or received by the administrative and academic offices of the University in the conduct of their business.
 These records shall be collected in accordance with the University-wide archives and records management program, in which all records pass through active and inactive phases prior to appraisal for historical significance.

 - Materials which document the life of the University community, including student activities, alumni organizations, organizations of faculty and administrators, and other University related groups.
 Such materials are essential complements to official University records.
-They may take a variety of forms, including books, news clippings, manuscripts, maps and posters, motion picture films, audio and video tape, and artifacts and objects.
+They may take a variety of physical, digital, and electronic forms, including books, news clippings, manuscripts, maps and posters, motion picture films, audio and video, and artifacts and objects.

 The historical collections of the University Archives and Records Center are open for research to all members of the University community, to visiting scholars and to the scholarly public.
 The University encourages the use of these collections through the dissemination of descriptive catalogues and the provision of public services at the Archives.

 Access to certain classes of records, however, is restricted.
-Access to restricted records may be requested by written appeal to the Director of the University Archives and Records Center.
+Access to restricted records may be requested by written appeal to the Director of the University Archivist.